nycdatasci/bootcamp/SQL/README.md

   nycdsa/mysql-movies-db
   ```

-  Note: if you have MySQL service running locally, the port 3306 might be occupied already and you should change the port mapping with `-p 3307:3306`.
+  Note: if you have MySQL service running locally, the port 3306 might be occupied already and you should change the port mapping to a different one, for example, `-p 3307:3306`.

+2. (Optional) If you need the csv files, you can clone the repo by running `git clone` command inside the docker container.

-## Installation with Docker Toolbox:
+## Installation with shared folder:

-If you're using Docker Toolbox, you might have issue downloading with `git clone` inside the docker container.
-Then you should:
+If you have issue running `git clone` inside the docker container, you should download the repository on your host machine and mount it in your container:

-1. `git clone` the repo to your computer first and then `cd` into the `bootcamp`  directory.
+1. `git clone` the repo to your computer first and then change your working directory to `bootcamp` directory.

 2. Start docker container with mount option:

-  - MAC OS
+  - MAC/Linux/Docker ToolBox

   ```
   docker run -it \